 Words in the Park will take place again next year.

-Beyond the Precipice is in the final stages of publication of its second edition and will be available on December 1st, 2016 online, through Dream Write Publishing, personally from me or at the Centre for Literacy, and at other venues and bookstores.
+Beyond the Precipice is in the final stages of publication of its second edition and will be available in December, 2016 online, through Dream Write Publishing, personally from me or at the Centre for Literacy, and at other venues and bookstores.
 Details and links will be posted here when available.

 My personal thanks to Mandy Eve-Barnett, Linda J. Pedley, Words in the Park, and The Writers Foundation of Strathcona County.